-Paracentesis involves the insertion of a large needle into the peritoneal cavity to remove the ascitic fluid.
+Paracentesis involves the insertion of a large needle into the peritoneal cavity to remove the ascetic fluid over the course of several hours, typically in a hospital-setting.

-Drainage of more than 5 litres is referred to as Large Volume Paracentesis (LVP).
+Drainage of more than 5 liters is referred to as Large Volume Paracentesis (LVP).

-In addition to being a painful, burdensome and costly procedure, paracentesis has the severe limitation of only providing temporary relief of symptoms.
-Patients undergoing recurrent cycles of fluid build-up and paracentesis are only able to experience a normal life for one-third of the time before the debilitating symptoms of ascites return.
+In addition to being a painful, burdensome, costly and potentially risky procedure, paracentesis has the severe limitation of only providing temporary relief of symptoms.
+Typically, patients undergoing recurrent cycles of fluid build-up and paracentesis are only able to experience a normal life for one-third of the time before the debilitating symptoms of ascites return.

-In selected patients with refractory ascites, a therapeutic alternative to repeated LVPs is the use of a transjugular intrahepatic portosystemic shunt (TIPS).
+In selected patients with recurrent or refractory ascites, a therapeutic alternative to repeated LVPs is the use of a transjugular intrahepatic portosystemic shunt (TIPS).

-TIPS is a procedure that connects the inflow portal vein to the outflow hepatic vein in the liver via an artificial channel.
+TIPS is a procedure that connects the inflow portal vein to the outflow hepatic vein in the liver via an artificial channel, effectively "bypassing the liver" for much of the blood flow.

-There are a wide variety of complications that can be encountered with TIPS, such as haemorrhage, hepatic encephalopathy (up to 50% of patients)^{xxv}, TIPS blockage, and liver failure.
+There are a wide variety of complications that can be encountered with TIPS, such as hemorrhage, hepatic encephalopathy (up to 50% of patients), TIPS blockage, and liver failure.
 The hepatic encephalopathy complications arise primarily from the significant reduction in the cleaning of the blood by the liver and the consequent accumulation of toxins that particularly impact the brain.
-Development of hepatic encephalopathy, one of the main drawbacks of TIPS, causes devastating physical and mental changes such as mood and personality changes, anxiousness, concentration deficit, loss of orientation, dementia-like memory loss, tremor, and may ultimately lead to coma.
+Development of hepatic encephalopathy, one of the main drawbacks of TIPS, causes devastating mental changes such as mood and personality changes, anxiousness, concentration deficit, loss of orientation, dementia-like memory loss, tremor, and may ultimately lead to coma.
 The risk of developing hepatic encephalopathy increases with age.
-As a result, TIPS is associated with significant risks for patients over 65 years old^{xxvi} and many patients with recurrent or refractory ascites due to NASH are forecast to exceed this age bracket, which we believe makes TIPS a less attractive treatment option for these patients.
-Furthermore, TIPS is not xxv EASL clinical practice guidelines, Journal of Hepatology, 2010, vol. 53.
-397-417 xxvi Copelan et al., 2014 recommended in patients with heart failure, which is expected to represent a significant proportion of NASH/MASH patients.
+As a result, TIPS is associated with significant risks for patients over 65 years old and many patients with recurrent or refractory ascites due to NASH are forecast to exceed this age bracket, which we believe makes TIPS a less attractive treatment option for these patients.
+Furthermore, TIPS is not recommended in patients with heart failure, which is expected to represent a significant proportion of MASH patients.
+As a result of these complications and contraindications, less than 40% of patients are eligible for TIPS